 In 1997, mining in the huge open pit at Ray East of Phoenix, collectors were treated to the discovery of a huge quantity of chrysocolla stalactite specimens.
 They were encountered in the still-active Pearl Handle Pit, where mining exposed a large open seam crowded with blue to blue-green specimens of chrysocolla.

 On the broken ends of a stalactite from here, you might expect to see a tiny opening down the center of the specimen, forming a small opening or tube down which fluids could drip and from which the outward growth of the stalactite develops.
-When such straw-like openings do not exist, the stalactite had to have grown as waters dripped down the exterior of the stalactite, suggesting the growth occurred externally.
+When such straw-like openings did not exist, the stalactite had to have grown as waters dripped down the exterior of the stalactite, suggesting the growth occurred externally.
 As long as fluids continued down the outside of the stalactite, it would grow thicker and thicker.
-This might suggest that the undulating external form of the stalactite could be related to seasonal wet-dry time periods.
+This might suggest that the undulating external form of the stalactite could be related to seasonal wet-dry periods.

-What makes some of these Ray mine chrysocolla stalactites really special is that later silica-rich solutions got into some of the stalactite pockets and areas, and bright, sparkling quartz crystal points formed on the earlier formed chrysocolla stalactites.
+What makes some of these Ray mine chrysocolla stalactites special is that later silica-rich solutions got into some of the stalactite pockets and areas, and bright, sparkling quartz crystal points formed on the earlier formed chrysocolla stalactites.

 As exciting as this find was, the important thing to point out here is that the company realized they had an important find.
 They hired an experienced miner-specimen digger, Andy Clark, to collect all the specimens and arrange them in lots for sale, and auctions were held for local collectors and dealers to bid.
 This was a win-win situation.
-The company made money, and collectors got wonderful specimens that would otherwise have gone to the crusher.
+The company made money and collectors got wonderful specimens that would otherwise have gone to the crusher.

 One of the most common stalactite mineral forms seen as slender stalactites is goethite.
 This hydrous iron oxide seems to have a penchant for forming stalactites where space allows.
 Goethite is a secondary mineral and is easily formed from solutions descending into open cavities in a deposit.
 The goethite may form stalactites that are not part of the original pocket solution.
 Such hanging protrusions can offer points of attachment for minerals in later invading solutions that enter the pocket.